husarion/panther_ros/panther_lights/CONFIGURATION.md

 - `repeat` [*int*, default: **1**]: number of times the animation will be repeated.

 > [!NOTE]
 > Overall display duration of an animation is a product of a single image duration and repeat count.
 The result of `duration` x `repeat`  can't exceed 10 **[s]**.
-If animation fails to fulfill the requirement it will result in an error.
+If animation fails to fulfill the requirement, it will result in an error.

 #### ImageAnimation